MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ## Define a data set

 Before you define a business process, you need to select the data set that's applicable to that process.
-For example, your company might have a global footprint, but you want to analyze only the processes of one subsidiary.
-You limit the data set for your query by filtering out organizational data that does not apply &ndash; for example, data from subsidiaries in other locations.
+For example, you might want to analyze only the processes used by one division, Sales.
+You limit the data set for your query by keeping only the  organizational data that applies to your upcoming analysis &ndash; for example, meetings that were organized by people in Sales.
 To define a data set, use the following procedure:

 ### Data set steps